kastle-lab/kastle-drawbridge/foundation/supplementary-material/assignments/assgn-2.md

 You will get a C in this class.
 ```

-## Task
+## Successful Task Completion Entails

-- Successfully accepted all user input values
+- Accepted all user input values
-- Successfully displayed average grade
+- Displayed average grade
-- Successfully displayed the proper letter grade for the class
+- Displayed the proper letter grade for the class